ACTL5100-T1-2022/github-showcase-page-Cool/README.md

 ---

-测Overall, the team we selected has the expected probability of success of about 70% which is not bad.
+Overall, the team we selected has the expected probability of success of about 70% which is not bad.
 Although assembling the national team seemly will not earn so much money the potential economic growth that the construction of such a competitive team will bring is a more significant consideration.

 ---